-That spring I spent seven days with the other members of the Presidency in Lamoni, when we three left for Independence, Mo.
+That spring I spent seven days with the other members of the Presidency in Lamoni, when we three left for Independence, Missouri.

-During the conference I preached one sermon, performed my part in the general conference as best I could, and worked hard in the High Council for some days on some important matters that were before the Council.
+During the conference I preached one sermon, performed my part in the General Conference as best I could, and worked hard in the High Council for some days on some important matters that were before the council.

-Leaving Independence with Elder F. M. Sheey and Sister Belle James we were the guests of Sister James' brother, at his new hotel in Tulsa, I. T. While there Brother and Sister Robinson, our hostess, gave us a grand time, the best was none too good for us, and the time sped swiftly by.
+Leaving Independence with Elder F. M. Sheehy and Sister Belle James we were the guests of Sister James' brother, at his new hotel in Tulsa, Indian Territory.
+While there Brother and Sister Robinson, our host and hostess, gave us a grand time; the best was none too good for us, and the time sped swiftly by.

-While there we visited the Bayley ranch and preached and saw the great Indian country, when we left for the east, after having all our expenses paid by the liberal hand of Wallace Robinson.
+While there we visited the Bailey ranch and preached and saw the great Indian country, when we left for the East, after having all our expenses paid by the liberal hand of Wallace Robinson.